 When the bitumen layers are “built-up” to the appropriate ply, “three plies” in our example, the roofing company will usually add a surface layer.

-Surface Coating for Bitumen
+Surface Coating For Bitumen

 As we mentioned above, the surface layer is a roof coating or aggregate layer.
 Roof coatings come in several varieties including Acrylic, Polyurethane, and Butyl.
 Silicone is also a type of roof coating but is not used on built-up roof systems.

-Aggregate layers consist of gravel usually, but can also hot asphalt mopping, an aluminum coating (metal sheet layering), or mineral surfaced cap sheets.
+Aggregate layers consist of gravel usually, but can also be hot asphalt mopping, an aluminum coating (metal sheet layering), or mineral surfaced cap sheets.